Hans Leitert: Additional

 Leitert was born in Vienna.
 He was formerly a goalkeeper for the Austrian under-21 and under-18 teams, before having to retire early due to a broken scaphoid bone (wrist).
-He holds a Master's degree in Sports Science and speaks at goalkeeping lectures on behalf of UEFA and FIFA as well as the Spanish Football Association.
+He holds a Master's degree in Sports Science and previously spoke at goalkeeping lectures on behalf of FIFA as well as the Spanish Football Association.
+He is part of the UEFA Goalkeeper Advisory Group which runs the European Goalkeeper Coach Education Programme.